filecoin-project/specs/content/glossary/_index.md

 ## Weight

-Every mined block has a computed `weight`.
+Every mined block has a computed `weight`, also called its `WinCount`.
 Together, the `weights` of all the blocks in a branch of the chain determines the cumulative `weight` of that branch.
 Filecoin's Expected Consensus is a GHOSTy or heaviest-chain protocol, where chain selection is done on the basis of an explicit weighting function.
 Filecoin’s `weight` function currently seeks to incentivize collaboration amongst miners as well as the addition of storage to the network.
 The specific weighting function is defined in [Chain Weighting](expected_consensus#chain-weighting).

 ## Window Proof-of-Spacetime (WindowPoSt)